 The primary mission of the Washoe County Sheriff's Air Squadron is aerial search for lost, overdue or missing people and property.
 Large areas of Washoe County are searched in conjunction with other volunteer search units and members of the Sheriff's staff.
 Combined efforts between air and ground search units have proven highly effective in locating people and property.

-Special requirements for search pilots, in addition to owning a suitable search aircraft; include a minimum of 500 hours as pilot in command, possess at least a valid private pilot's certificate, have a current flight review, a current medical certificate, and be current in the aircraft to be flown.
+Special requirements for search pilots, in addition to owning a suitable search aircraft; include a minimum of 500 hours as pilot in command, possess a valid private pilot's certificate, have a current flight review, a current medical certificate, and be current in the aircraft to be flown.
 Pilot candidates meeting these requirements must satisfactorily complete a check ride with a designated Squadron Check Pilot.
 The check ride will include instruction in search techniques and squadron flight procedures.
 The flight will be conducted in the pilot candidate's fully airworthy and insured aircraft.
 Recurrent flight training (a check ride) must be obtained annually with a Squadron Check Pilot in addition to participating in periodic training flights.